S3 method for mvgam

 Optional name of a factor variable in the model by which to stratify the ppc plot.
 This argument is required for ppc

-types and ignored otherwise.- x
+*_groupedtypes and ignored otherwise.- x

 Optional name of a variable in the model.
 Only used for ppc types having an

-argument and ignored otherwise.- newdata
+xargument and ignored otherwise.- newdata

 Optional

-.
+dataframeorlistof test data containing the variables included in the linear predictor offormula.
 If not supplied, predictions are generated for the original observations used for the model fit.
 Ignored if using one of the residual plots (i.e. 'resid_hist')- ...

 Further arguments passed to

-as well as to the PPC function specified intype
+predict.mvgamas well as to the PPC function specified intype

 Details

-Unlike the conditional posterior checks provided by ppc
+Unlike the conditional posterior checks provided by ppc,

 This function computes unconditional posterior predictive checks (i.e. it generates